luiscoco/AWS_Review_Session1/README.md

 These questions assume that you understand the principle of least privilege

 ### 4.3.
-IAM Users and Groups: the building blocks of AWS Identity and Access Management
+IAM Users and Groups

+The building blocks of AWS Identity and Access Management

 **IAM Users**: an IAM User is an entity that is created in AWS to represent the person, or application, that uses it to interact with AWS